-The BSc (Hons) Equine Management programme provides graduates of an equine-related Foundation Degree or HND with the opportunity to gain an Honours degree level qualification within one year of academic study.
+The BSc (Hons) Agriculture, Conservation and Sustainable Management programme provides graduates of a land management-related Foundation degree or HND with the opportunity to gain an Honours degree level qualification within one year of academic study.
 Students from a range of backgrounds are invited to join the programme and by attaining this higher level qualification students will have an increased opportunity of employment success within this growing and competitive professional sector.

-The purpose of the programme is to build on existing academic and intellectual attainment through academic study and to develop higher knowledge and understanding within the equine The programme design includes compulsory modules to ensure that all students that graduate from this programme have attained the skills and understanding appropriate to Equine Management and the compulsory module, the Dissertation, ensures students gain appropriate Honours degree research skills.
-The student will obtain an increased awareness of the current issues in the equine industry and evaluate this information in light of up-to-date research.
-The ability to choose option modules from the Field of Equine Science allows the student the opportunity to build upon previous study and tailor their level 6 study to their individual career path.
+The purpose of the programme is to build on existing academic and intellectual attainment through academic study and to develop new higher knowledge and understanding in the field of sustainable land management.
+The programme has been designed for those students with existing land management related knowledge who wish to undertake a further level of study to enhance their knowledge and academic skills.
+The programme design includes compulsory modules to ensure that all students that graduate from this programme have attained the skills and understanding appropriate to sustainable land management and the compulsory module, the Applied Research Project, ensures students gain appropriate Honours degree research skills.
+The student will obtain an increased awareness of the current issues in the land management industry and evaluate this information in light of up-to-date research.
+Students have the opportunity to choose option modules from the Field of Agriculture which gives the student the opportunity to specialise in a specific area of interest.